-This small stone barn conversion began with a common issue.
-That of providing living accommodation for a relative, who wants to live close but independently.
+This small stone barn conversion has been designed to provide living accommodation for a relative who wants to live close by yet be completely independent.

-The small stone outbuilding formed part of the main house curtilage.
-It was close to the family home and once used as a log and garden store.
-This little building has been refurbished to a lovely, spacious annexe.
-The building had never been built for human occupation, so a full scheme of renovation and upgrade of the building was required, including some underpinning, a raft foundation, new roof and redirecting an underground stream.
+This stone outbuilding formed part of the main house curtilage.
+It was close to the family home and used as a log and garden store.
+The building had never been built for human occupation, so a full renovation and upgrade of the barn was required.
+The renovation included some underpinning, a raft foundation, a new roof and redirecting an underground stream.
+This little barn has been refurbished to a lovely, spacious annexe.

-Through careful design and use of space, two double bedrooms and a bathroom were formed in the roof space with new dormers overlooking the garden to the south.
-The open plan kitchen/diner is bright and welcoming with glazed double doors onto a little walled courtyard.
-This space flows through to the sitting room where the new wood burner helps create a very cosy space.
-The ground floor shower room is discretely accessed off the stairwell so that mobility and independence can be maintained as long as possible.
+Two double bedrooms and a bathroom are on the first floor, with new dormers overlooking the garden to the south.
+The open-plan kitchen/diner is bright and welcoming, with glazed double doors onto a walled courtyard.
+This space flows through to the sitting room, where the new wood burner helps create a very cosy space.
+The ground-floor shower room is discretely accessed off the stairwell to maintain mobility and independence as long as possible.